oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 * `hostname_label` - The hostname for the primary endpoint of the DB System.
 Used for DNS.
 The value is the hostname portion of the primary private IP's fully qualified domain name (FQDN) (for example, "dbsystem-1" in FQDN "dbsystem-1.subnet123.vcn1.oraclevcn.com").
 Must be unique across all VNICs in the subnet and comply with RFC 952 and RFC 1123.
 * `id` - The OCID of the DB System.
 * `ip_address` - The IP address the DB System is configured to listen on.
 A private IP address of the primary endpoint of the DB System.
 Must be an available IP address within the subnet's CIDR.
 This will be a "dotted-quad" style IPv4 address.
+* `ipv6address_ipv6subnet_cidr_pair_details` - Details to assign an IPv6 subnet prefix or IPv6 address to a resource.
+	* `ipv6address` - An IPv6 address of your choice.
+Must be an available IPv6 address within the subnet's prefix.
+	* `ipv6subnet_cidr` - The IPv6 prefix allocated to the subnet.
 * `is_heat_wave_cluster_attached` - If the DB System has a HeatWave Cluster attached.
 * `is_highly_available` - Specifies if the DB System is highly available.
+* `is_ipv6enabled` - Whether an IPv6 address has been allocated for the DB system when attached to an IPv6 enabled subnet.
+Default: False.
 * `lifecycle_details` - Additional information about the current lifecycleState.
 * `maintenance` - The Maintenance Policy for the DB System or Read Replica that this model is included in.
 	* `maintenance_disabled_windows` - Time window during which downtime-inducing maintenance shall not be performed.
 Downtime-free maintenance may be performed to apply required security patches.
 At most one configured window is supported.